MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-invite-external-accountant.md

 ms.date: 10/01/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: caf7cf5afe370af0c4294c794c0ff9bc8ff4c31c
-ms.openlocfilehash: 07214b9c3ac2e4d3105ee0154468bc4805cf3a12
+ms.openlocfilehash: bb514cdfcaf2ea0a05b669cb5b5963da79a94d0e
 ms.contentlocale: en-ca
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/22/2018

 ---
 # <a name="inviting-your-external-accountant-to-your-included365finincludesd365finmdmd"></a>Inviting Your External Accountant to Your [!INCLUDE[d365fin](includes/d365fin_md.md)]
 If you use an external accountant to manage your books and financial reporting, you can invite them to your [!INCLUDE[d365fin](includes/d365fin_md.md)] so they can work with you on your fiscal data.

-Once your accountant has gained access to your [!INCLUDE[d365fin](includes/d365fin_md.md)], they can use the **Accountant** Role Center that gives easy access to the most relevant windows for their work.
+Once your accountant has gained access to your [!INCLUDE[d365fin](includes/d365fin_md.md)], they can use the **Accountant** Role Centre that gives easy access to the most relevant pages for their work.

 ## <a name="invite-your-accountant-to-your-included365finincludesd365finmdmd"></a>Invite Your Accountant to Your [!INCLUDE[d365fin](includes/d365fin_md.md)]
 In the latest version of [!INCLUDE[d365fin](includes/d365fin_md.md)], we have made it easy for you to invite your external accountant.
-Simply open the **Users** window, and then choose the **Invite External Accountant** action in the ribbon.
+Simply open the **Users** page, and then choose the **Invite External Accountant** action in the ribbon.
 An email is made ready for you, just add your accountant's work email, and send the invitation.

 ![Invite your accountant](./media/finance-invite-accountant/invite-accountant.png)